developerphilosophy/simple-logger/Readme.md

 ### Express Request Logger Middelware

-A small middleware function to logs Express request.
+A small middleware function to log Express requests.
 Pass it before your routes to log all incoming requests.
 If value not present it will write null to logs.

 ```ts
 // Get the request logging middleware